rcobanov/Task2/README.md

 ## MovieRows
 Is used in the bookings-page.
 The booking-page generates the table body, and the MovieRows takes a couple of props.
-It is used to create the rows within the table, for each movie.
+It is used to create the rows within the table, for each screening.

 ## Navigationbar
 Creates the nav-bar that is visible throughout the page.